dmuth/craps-simulator/README.md

 - `-vv` Really verbose mode.
 Logging will be done at the DEBUG level.
 - `--debug-roll` Used to force the first dice rolls to be pre-detrmined.
 This is useful for whitebox testing.

+A successful will produce results similar this:
+(img/craps-results.png)

 # FAQ

 ## Why aren't other bets supported?